- This event has passed.

 4:00 pm Open Dress Rehearsal of Procession Time by Nicole Mitchell

-4:30 pm – 5:20 pm Composer Talk with Nicole Mitchell facilitated by Steven Schick
+4:30 pm – 5:20 pm Composer Talk: Nicole Mitchell in conversation with Steven Schick

 (open to ticket buyers)